-- To be aware of students in receipt of the Pupil Premium in each year group and monitor their academic progress. - To coordinate strategies to support teaching staff to deliver excellent teaching of literacy and numeracy across the curriculum. - To co-ordinate the implementation of whole-school literacy and numeracy strategies. - To implement intervention to support any individuals or groups enabling students to work at age related expectations or above tracking progress and evaluating impact. - To liaise with the Assistant Vice Principal of Teaching and Learning/Achievement to monitor and evaluate the impact of literacy and numeracy interventions.
+- To monitor the academic progress of students in receipt of the Pupil Premium in each year group. - To coordinate strategies to support teaching staff to deliver excellent teaching of literacy and numeracy across the curriculum. - To co-ordinate the implementation of whole-school literacy and numeracy strategies. - To implement intervention to support any individuals or groups enabling students to work at age related expectations or above tracking progress and evaluating impact. - To liaise with the Assistant Vice Principal of Teaching and Learning/Achievement to monitor and evaluate the impact of literacy and numeracy interventions.